 Can a grandparent or other non-parent file for custody?

-It depends.
-A non-parent (referred to by the court as a “third party”) can file for custody or file to “intervene” in an existing custody proceeding if the parent who is/has been the primary caretaker of the child within the past 3 years consents to the third party being able to request custody or if one of the following conditions are met:
+A non-parent, referred to by the court as a “third party,” can file for custody or file to “intervene” in an existing custody proceeding if the parent who is/has been the primary caretaker of the child within the past three years consents to the third party being able to request custody or if one of the following conditions are met:

 - The third party is living with the child and there is an “exceptional circumstance” that makes giving custody to the third party necessary to prevent harm to the child; or